mattph/submit-users-guide/source/program.rst

 We plan to provide more detailed instructions and tutorials in the near future, so please check back again later for more info!

 Microsoft provides some handy `videos <https://code.visualstudio.com/docs/getstarted/introvideos>` for getting started with VSCode.
+(As well as a detailed information `here <https://code.visualstudio.com/docs/remote/ssh>`).

 First `download and install <https://code.visualstudio.com/docs/setup/setup-overview>` VSCode on your laptop/desktop.